nus-cs2103-AY2324S1/ip/README.md

 # Get Started
 - You can download the jar file [here](https://github.com/nixonwidjaja/ip/releases)
-- Make sure you have Java and JRE installed
+- Make sure you have Java and JRE installed on your device
 - Run the jar file

 ##